ComputationTheory/TD/README.md

-# LangagesEtAutomates/TD
+# ComputationTheory/TD

-This repository contains modular and reusable teaching materials used to build exercise sheets, practical assignments, and their corrections for the Languages and Automata course at Nantes Université.
+This repository contains modular and reusable teaching materials used to build exercise sheets and practical assignments for the Languages, Computability and Complexity courses at Nantes Université.

-See the [course organization](https://github.com/LangagesEtAutomates/) for the course description and additional resources.
+See the [course organization](https://github.com/ComputationTheory/) for the course description and additional resources.

 ## Repository structure